 Questions to ask when evaluating an elderly day care center:

-One place to start searching is in the Yellow Pages, which will list possible options under "Day Care Centers-Adult."
 The Better Business Bureau may also have information on for-profit adult day care centers.
 Ultimately, word of mouth is often one of the best ways of finding quality elderly day care.

-Fees can range from $25 per day to $70 per day, with the average about $50 per day.
 Many programs provide services with a sliding fee scale, meaning that attendees pay a fee based on their income.

 Medicare does not cover day care costs, but Medicaid can pay all the costs in a licensed day care center with a medical model or an Alzheimer's environment if the senior qualifies financially.

-Some elderly day care centers offer financial need based scholarships.
 Private medical insurance may cover a portion of day care costs when registered, licensed medical personnel are involved in the care.
-Long-term care insurance may also pay for elderly day care services.

-Click Here to Return to Care for Elderly
+Return to Help for Elderly

-Click Here to Return from Elderly Day Care to Caring for Aging Parents Home Page
+Return to Caring for Aging Parents